QuTech-Delft/qne-adk/docs/application_configuration.rst

 Config configuration
 --------------------

 After creating an application, a config directory is created within this application directory.
 This config directory consists of the files application.json, network.json, and result.json.
-Each of these files is described below
+Each of these files is described below.

-Application.json
+application.json
 ________________

 The application.json file is used as a sort of 'template' for your application.
 It consists of inputs which will be defined in a list inside the application.json file.
 The application.json contains a default layout after creating your application.
 This layout looks like this (assuming two roles were used when creating an application):

 .. literalinclude:: json_examples/application_conf_layout.json
   :language: JSON

 Each role has its own input, with all roles being merged at the last input.
 This is the 'template' of your application input.
 Each input value has a name, ``default_value``, ``minimum_value``, ``maximum_value``, ``unit``, and your